-- 7. That, subject to the passing of resolution 6 above and in substitution for all subsisting authorities to the extent unused, the Directors be generally empowered pursuant to sections 570 and 573 of the Companies Act 2006 (the 'CA 2006') to allot equity securities (as defined in section 560 CA 2006) pursuant to the authority referred to in resolution 5, as if section 561(1) CA 2006 did not apply to any such allotment, provided that the power was: - 1. limited to the allotment of equity securities in connection with an offer of equity securities: - a. to ordinary shareholders in proportion (as nearly as may be practicable) to their existing holdings; and - to holders of other equity securities as required by the rights of those securities or as the directors otherwise consider necessary. - 2. limited to the allotment of equity securities up to an aggregate nominal amount of 243,864, and shall expire on the earlier of the conclusion of the next annual general meeting and 30 June 2025 (unless renewed, varied or revoked by the Company prior to or on that date), save that the Company, may before such expiry make an offer or agreement which would or might require equity securities to be allotted after such expiry and the Directors may allot equity securities in pursuance of such offer or agreement as if the power hereby conferred had not expired.
+- 7. That, subject to the passing of resolution 6 above and in substitution for all subsisting authorities to the extent unused, the Directors be generally empowered pursuant to sections 570 and 573 of the Companies Act 2006 (the 'CA 2006') to allot equity securities (as defined in section 560 CA 2006) pursuant to the authority referred to in resolution 5, as if section 561(1) CA 2006 did not apply to any such allotment, provided that the power was: - limited to the allotment of equity securities in connection with an offer of equity securities: - a. to ordinary shareholders in proportion (as nearly as may be practicable) to their existing holdings; and - b. to holders of other equity securities as required by the rights of those securities or as the directors otherwise consider necessary. - limited to the allotment of equity securities in connection with an offer of equity securities limited to the allotment of equity securities up to an aggregate nominal amount of £96,038, and shall expire on the earlier of the conclusion of the next annual general meeting and 30 June 2026 (unless renewed, varied or revoked by the Company prior to or on that date), save that the Company, may before such expiry make an offer or agreement which would or might require equity securities to be allotted after such expiry and the Directors may allot equity securities in pursuance of such offer or agreement as if the power hereby conferred had not expired.

-Dated June 29, 2024
+Dated June 30, 2025